tianderturpijn/Azure-Security-Center/Labs/02 - Automation/README.md

 ### Exploring the Security Center cmdlets
 ***Assumptions**:<br>
-You have installed the AzureRm and Security Center PowerShell cmdlets, as mentioned in the beginning of this lab* <br><br>
+You have installed the AzureRm and Security Center PowerShell cmdlets, as mentioned in the beginning of this lab* <br>

 Open on the **Win-0** VM an administrator PowerShell session.<br>
 Explore the Security Center cmdlets by executing: